GregShiner/recipe-classifier/README.md

 ## Model Development Process

 Below is a high-level overview of our development approach and process towards building the pre-trained machine learning model that is used to classify if the selected keywords by the end-user will result in a healthy or unhealthy meal.
+Most of our model development can be found within the `main.ipynb` file, and each model we tuned / trained can be found within `models/**.py`.

 ```mermaid
 flowchart TD